 The costs associated with operating any of the aforementioned stores can be roughly the costs can be divided into the Security Deposit, the Platform Usage Fee, and the Commission.

 Firstly, the security deposit will be 15.000 USD per year.
-Furthermore, the platform usage fee will either be 1.000 USD annually or 83.30 USD monthly.
-And finally, JD Worldwide will also charge a commission fee which ranges from 0.5% to 5%.
+Furthermore, the platform usage fee will be 1.000 USD monthly and for certain categories such as accessories, sports and outdoor, jewelry, watches, etc. 3.000 USD per month.
+And finally, JD Worldwide will also charge a technical service commission fee which ranges from 2% to 5%.
 An extra charge of 0.75% may be applicable if you rely on Jingdong’s logistic services.

 Jingdong offers an alternative entry strategy compared with Tmall.
 In particular, foreign merchants may rely on warehouse services provided by Jingdong or can alternatively use their logistics services.
 JD is a suitable alternative especially for merchants wishing to sell household appliances and consumer electronics.
 However, a downside still is that creating a storefront on JD also requires significant capital.